bradchristie/taminations-flutter/assets/c1/scoot_and_plenty.md

-Since the first part is a Little, the outside dancers normally begin with a Quarter Right but the caller can tell them to quarter in a different direction (e.g., "Plenty, outsides face in", "Left Plenty" (the outsides quarter left), "Right Plenty" (the outsides quarter right).
+Since the first part is a Little, the outside dancers normally begin with a Quarter Right but the caller can tell them to quarter in a different direction (for example, "Plenty, Outsides Face In", "Left Plenty" (the outsides quarter left),
+"Right Plenty" (the outsides quarter right).

 ## Scoot and Plenty

-From a 1/4 Tag: [Scoot Back](../ms/scoot_back.md), then Right Plenty or Left Plenty, depending on the hand with which the Scoot Back was done; the outsides can also take a direction, as in "Scoot and Plenty, Outsides Out."
+From a 1/4 Tag: [Scoot Back](../ms/scoot_back.md), then Right Plenty or Left Plenty, depending on the hand with which the Scoot Back was done.
+The outsides can also take a direction, as in "Scoot and Plenty, Outsides Out."

 ## Left Scoot and Plenty

-From a Left-Hand Quarter Tag only: (This usage is to be avoided, except when helping the dancers.
-This call is no different from Scoot and Plenty from this formation.)
+From a Left-Hand Quarter Tag only:
+(This usage is to be avoided, except when helping the dancers.
+This call is no different from
+Scoot and Plenty from this formation.)
 Scoot Back, then Left Plenty.
 The outsides always go to the left.

 Notes: Traditional usage says that on a Plenty the outsides go to the Right.
 This makes sense because they shouldn't be responsible for the handedness of the ocean wave behind them.

 Traditional usage has the outsides on a Scoot and Plenty from a left-hand quarter tag go to the left.
 This makes sense because it is one call and the dancers just used the left hand on the Scoot Back, so they should automatically continue to the left after the Scoot Back.

-From a Left-Hand 1/4 Tag, the command “Scoot Back and Plenty” is two calls, and the outsides should go to the right even though “Scoot and Plenty” would have them go to the left.
+From a Left-Hand 1/4 Tag, the command
+“Scoot Back and Plenty” is two calls, and the outsides should go to the right even though “Scoot and Plenty” would have them go to the left.
 It is unfortunate that these two similar-sounding phrases have a different dance action.
 Callers should avoid trying to trick dancers in this way.

-On a Left 3/4 Tag and Plenty, the outside dancers go to the right.
+On a "Left 3/4 Tag and Plenty", the outside dancers go to the right.
 Use "Left 3/4 Tag and Left Plenty" to have the dancers go to the left.

 On a "Scoot Chain Thru and Plenty" from a Left-Hand 1/4 Tag, the outside dancers go to the right.
 Use "Scoot Chain Thru and Left Plenty" to have the outside dancers go to the left.

 ###### @ Copyright 1983, 1986-1988, 1995-2023 Bill Davis, John Sybalsky and CALLERLAB Inc., The International Association of Square Dance Callers.
 Permission to reprint, republish, and create derivative works without royalty is hereby granted, provided this notice appears.
 Publication on the Internet of derivative works without royalty is hereby granted provided this notice appears.
 Permission to quote parts or all of this document without royalty is hereby granted, provided this notice is included.
 Information contained herein shall not be changed nor revised in any derivation or publication.